- Heritage Category:

 The meadowland to the west of the pleasure grounds is also used for sports pitches.
 Trees surround the meadow on all four sides.
 To the north the West Meadow is divided from the North Lawn by the west drive from White Lodge to the mansion.
 A play area enclosed with wooden fencing has been created in the north-east corner.

-The plan of c 1750 (Hotham papers) shows the West Meadow divided into three fields, planting being restricted to the boundaries, but by 1865 (OS) the West Meadow appears as a single area.
+The plan of around 1749 (Hotham papers) shows the West Meadow divided into three fields, planting being restricted to the boundaries, but by 1865 (OS) the West Meadow appears as a single area.

 The North Lawn is largely used for recreation: cricket nets and hard tennis courts to the north-west impinge on the view back to the house.
 A mainly pedestrian path, formerly the west drive, leads west from the mansion to the C19 stables (listed grade II) which house the tea room and other facilities.
 Alongside the stables, the path turns to the north and continues between the North Lawn to the east and a small mounded rockery before exiting the park at White Lodge gate.
 To the east of the White Lodge an asphalt path runs east, parallel with the northern boundary, to the main entrance.
 Like the ground alongside the western boundary this area is slightly higher than the North Lawn and here the grassed area is planted with mature trees.
 More or less opposite the mansion is a group of evergreen oaks.
 A minor gate part-way along the boundary with Richmond Road gives a good view of the house, framed by shrubberies.